jd28/rollnw/lib/nw/rules/README.md

 * This only operational at the most base level, it takes in to account no modifiers.

 [^1]: There are some exceptions, parts of the custom spellcaster system.
-[^2]: No offense to the author of this plugin, it's hard to understate what a gigantic step backward NWNX:EE was at release.

 -----------